searchspring/competencies/competencies/deployments.md

 Read The Phoenix Project: [https://www.amazon.ca/Phoenix-Project-DevOps-Helping-Business/dp/0988262592](https://www.amazon.ca/Phoenix-Project-DevOps-Helping-Business/dp/0988262592)

-# Competency - Deployments - Level 2
+# Deployments - Level 2

 ## How do you prove it?